Site icon Welcome To Infinity

 The two pioneers of the movement were Pablo Picasso and Georges Braque, who both experimented with the style and helped develop its distinctive characteristics.
 The movement was highly influential, and it led to the development of other modern art movements such as Futurism and Constructivism.

 Cubist artworks might seem complex and abstract, but they are highly intellectual and analytical in their approach to breaking down form.
 The main components of the movement are the use of geometric shapes, a muted color palette, and the fragmentation of objects.
-Artists used this fragmentation technique to depict objects from several different angles at once, providing a dynamic and multi-layered view of the object in question.
+Artists used this fragmentation to depict objects from several different angles at once, providing a dynamic and multi-layered view of the object in question.

 The movement was initially met with resistance, but soon gained popularity among collectors and connoisseurs of modern art.
 Today, Cubist works are highly valued and sought after by art collectors worldwide.
 The bold, experimental style and fresh approach to depicting reality make Cubism one of the most exciting and groundbreaking art movements of the last century.